OCHS Board of Directors

 He is active in numerous community efforts, in addition to the OCHS Board, including the Ouray Trail Group, Senior Programs, Western Colorado Congress and ROCC, Red Mountain Task Force, Public Land Partnership and the Ouray Curmudgeon Society.

 Robert Stoufer is a noted authority on minerals and mining in the San Juan Mountains.
-He is also the proprietor of Buckskin Booksellers in Ouray.
+He is also the former proprietor of Buckskin Booksellers in Ouray.

 In addition to being a Board Member, Gail also serves the museum as our photo achivist.